jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ### Roles for Deliverable week 2 have been assigned as follows:

 * Jeanine - Circle/X: Continuing to refine the analysis by cleaning and transforming the dataset to suit the analysis.
 Managed the Github page & README.
-* Deanna - Square: Focusing on ocus on the machine learning model.
+* Deanna - Square: Focusing on the machine learning model.
 Building off of the preliminary model built in the first segment, continue to refine, train, and test the model.
 Documenting how it ties into the project.
 * Kristen - Triangle: Upscaling the project's database.
 Created the mockup database and is now leveling it to use the full static dataset.
 Making sure the database is integrated fully and that it interfaces with the project.
 Created a join from two tables and a connection string linking the code to the database.
 * Gilda - X: Create a storyboard of a dashboard that will be used to display the data findings.
 * Zoe Lackey - Circle: Continuing to refine the analysis & is generating images to use in the presentation and with the dashboard.